maeganponce/JOURN124-Final-Project/README.md

 I created different pivot tables for the "Protein" and "Calories" columns as well as my new "Protein/Calories %" column and sorted the drinks in descending order by each of these values.

-I created bar charts of the top 10 drinks in each category.
+I created bar charts of the top 10 drinks in each category, finding this to be the most appropriate chart type for the data.
 I found "Protein" and "Protein/Calories %" to be the most interesting comparison, so I took that into Datawrapper to create visualizations.

 ## Data Visualizations